anshikaahuja/Beeradvocate-Text-Analytics/README.md

 - [Analysis and Insights](https://github.com/anshikaahuja/Crowdsourced-Recommendation-System-Beeradvocate/blob/master/README.md#analysis-and-insights)

 ## Business Problem
 Beeradvocate.com is an online forum for beers.
 People use this website to post reviews about their experience with various beers as well as provide ratings for the beers.
 The objective of the project was to create the building blocks of a crowdsourced recommendation system.
-The recommendation system was required to accept user inputs about desired attributes of a product and come up with 3 recommendations.
+The recommendation system was required to accept user inputs about desired attributes of a product and come up with 3 recommendations. <br />

+[Analysis.ipnyb](https://github.com/anshikaahuja/Crowdsourced-Recommendation-System-Beeradvocate/blob/master/Analysis.ipynb) file has the code for the analysis

 ## Data Used
 We scraped around 6000 reviews about various craft beers from [BeerAdvocate](https://www.beeradvocate.com/beer/top-rated/) using Selenium.
 The scraped data can be found in `data.csv`